Schinzel/wise-crowd-data-generator/TASK.md

 a row of data.
 InvestorProfileCollection holds the rows.

 ### Task Summary (to be completed by AI)
+- **Changes Made**: Implemented InvestorProfile and InvestorProfileCollection classes to represent and manage investor profile data.

+- **Files Created**:
+  - `/src/main/kotlin/com/wisecrowd/data_generator/data_collections/investor_profile/InvestorProfile.kt`
+  - `/src/main/kotlin/com/wisecrowd/data_generator/data_collections/investor_profile/InvestorProfileCollection.kt`
+  - `/src/test/kotlin/com/wisecrowd/data_generator/data_collections/investor_profile/InvestorProfileTest.kt`
+  - `/src/test/kotlin/com/wisecrowd/data_generator/data_collections/investor_profile/InvestorProfileCollectionTest.kt`

+- **Implementation Details**:
+  - **InvestorProfile class**:
+    - Implemented as a data class to represent a single investor profile with id, name, description, and distributionPercentage
+    - Added validation in the init block to ensure positive ID, non-empty name/description, and distribution percentage within 0-100 range
+    - Used named arguments in constructor calls for better code readability

+  - **InvestorProfileCollection class**:
+    - Implemented methods to add, retrieve, and filter investor profiles
+    - Created getById and getByName methods that throw IllegalArgumentException when profile not found (following defensive programming principles)
+    - Added getByDistributionRange method with proper validation for percentage ranges
+    - Added a companion object with createDefaultCollection() method that creates the predefined investor profiles from the design document (5 profiles: Conservative 25%, Balanced 40%, Aggressive 20%, Income 10%, Trend 5%)

+- **Testing**:
+  - Created comprehensive tests for both classes following the project's testing standards
+  - Used one assertThat per test function and minimal logic in assertions as required
+  - Tested validation rules, collection operations, filtering capabilities, and edge cases
+  - Verified that the default collection contains the expected investor profiles with correct properties
+  - Fixed one test that initially failed due to incorrect range expectations

+- **Verification**: Successfully built and tested the implementation with all 167 tests passing, including 45 new tests for the investor profile classes.

+- **Future Considerations**: The InvestorProfileCollection will be used by the User Generator to create users with different investment strategies and risk tolerances.

 ## Task 7 - Activity Levels
 Generate a class that holds the activity level data.
 Create the class ActivityLevel that holds